tulios/nightcrawler_swift/README.md

 rake nightcrawler_swift:rails:asset_sync
 ```

 It will invoke ```rake assets:precompile``` and will copy your public directory to swift bucket/container.
+To sync the public directory without the asset precompilation use the task: ```nightcrawler_swift:rails:sync```

 ### Programatically